Police search for valuable religious items stolen from historic N.S. church | CBC News

 RCMP in Nova Scotia are appealing to the public for help solving a break-in at the landmark Église Sainte-Marie nine days ago.

-Police say someone broke into the church on Hwy.
-1 in Church Point in Digby County on the evening of Sept.
+Police say someone broke into the church on Highway 1 in Church Point in Digby County on the evening of Sept.
 17. RCMP say thieves damaged a number of doors and smashed a donation box.

 Several items were taken, including coins, cups, a crucifix and chalices made of precious metals.
-Police have released photographs of some of the stolen items from the historic Acadian church.
+Police have released photographs of some of the items stolen from the historic Acadian church.

 "I mean, no break-in is good, breaking into somebody's home tends to have an impact on one family and one set of people as opposed to breaking into a church has a much larger impact on a greater community," RCMP Cpl.
 Chris Marshall said Tuesday.